srhjhnsn/srhjhnsn.github.io/_portfolio/x_mothman.md

 This analysis was enjoyable to conduct.
 While I didn’t draw any conclusions that weren’t already known, I feel I gained a better understanding of how to utilize both QGIS and RStudio.
 I learned new techniques and understand GIS better than before, especially with using coding to create charts and map attributes.

 All in all, I am satisfied with my work and I’m glad I chose this topic.
-Whether Mothman exists or not, he will remain a part of modern American folklore, and a part of pop culture.
+Whether Mothman exists or not, he will remain a part of modern American folklore and pop culture.

 ## **References**